theNewDynamic/oregonsadventurecoast.com/content/blog/2015-10-15-my-oregon-coast-adventure-antiquing-in-coos-bay-oregon.md

 270 S Broadway, Coos Bay, OR 97420

-One of the most popular antique shops among locals and travelers is <a href="[https://www.facebook.com/Vintage101CoosBay](https://www.facebook.com/Vintage101CoosBay "https://www.facebook.com/Vintage101CoosBay")" target="_blank" rel="noopener noreferrer">Vintage 101</a> – (located in the same building where Black Cat Antique Mall used to be).
+One of the most popular antique shops among locals and travelers is [Vintage 101](https://www.facebook.com/Vintage101CoosBay) (located in the same building where Black Cat Antique Mall used to be).
 It is a consortium of individual dealers with a wide range of unique pieces.
 Whether you are searching for vintage furniture, housewares, jewelry, collectibles and other wonderful treasures- this is the place to go.

 ### Leafs Treehouse Antiques & Collectibles